cgrayson/honey-do/project-dos.md

+- [ ] change act() to return its message, so it can be tested
-- [ ] add handling if user does 'swap' but all tasks done
+- [ ] add help info flag / default on bad options
 - [ ] what if the file is read-only?
 - [ ] is there a better way to check for a nil Do than comparing .Task to ""?
 - [ ] add tests